bencentra/using-es6-slides/slides/what-is-es2015.md

 Browsers are [still implementing](http://kangax.github.io/compat-table/es6/) ES2015 features.

-Use a __transpiler__ such as [Babel](https://babeljs.io/) to compile ES2016 to ES5.
+Use a __transpiler__ such as [Babel](https://babeljs.io/) to compile ES2015 to ES5.

-> "So, shouldn't we just wait until the browsers catch up to use ES2015?"
+> "Shouldn't we just wait until the browsers catch up to use ES2015?"